The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: Galaxy cluster samples

 It is worth emphasising that the X-ray subsample was not based on a lensing preselection to avoid a biased sample towards intrinsically concentrated clusters and/or those systems where the major axis is preferentially aligned with the line of sight \citep[][]{Hennawi2007,Oguri2009,Meneghetti2010}.
 Numerical simulations suggest that the CLASH X-ray-selected subsample is mostly (but not exclusively) composed of relaxed systems ($\sim 70$~per cent) and largely free of such orientation bias \citep[][see also Table~\ref{tab:clash}]{Meneghetti2014}.
 On the other hand, high-magnification-selected clusters often turn out to be dynamically disturbed as a consequence of highly massive ongoing mergers \citep[][see also references therein]{Umetsu2020rev}.

 For an observational determination of the fundamental plane, we combined redshift and X-ray temperature information detailed in \citet[][]{Postman2012} along with the characteristic scale radius and mass measurements from \citet[][]{Umetsu2016}, yielding a subsample of $20$ CLASH clusters composed of $16$ X-ray-selected and $4$ high-magnification clusters (see Section~\ref{sec:method_clash} for further details).
-The sample spans a redshift range of $0.19 \le z \le 0.69$ with a median redshift of $0.35$. \citet{Umetsu2016} found that the stacked strong- and weak-lensing signal of the CLASH X-ray-selected subsample is best described by the NFW model.
+It should be noted that $5$ of the $25$ clusters of the CLASH sample were not included in the joint lensing analysis performed by \citet{Umetsu2016} because they lacked of usable wide-field ground-based weak-lensing data \citep[see][]{Umetsu2014}.
+Consequently, they were also excluded in this work.
+The CLASH subsample spans a redshift range of $0.19 \le z \le 0.69$ with a median redshift of $0.35$. \citet{Umetsu2016} found that the stacked strong- and weak-lensing signal of the CLASH X-ray-selected subsample is best described by the NFW model.
 In Table~\ref{tab:clash}, we summarise the main properties of the CLASH clusters used in this work.
 As a consequence of the CLASH selection, all the clusters show X-ray temperatures higher than $5$~keV.